1587/speaking-exam/00-part5.md

 My answer:

 ```
-Yes, of cause.  student should have a gap year.
+Yes, of cause.  students should have a gap year.
 There are some advantages below.

-First: You can get job experience in advance.
+First: You can get the job experience in advance.
 then You will know clearly what you need to learn in college.

 Second: You can learn things that you can't study in school.
 You'll be better than your classmates.

-Third:  With the gap year, you can learn a new language or experience a new culture.
-and meet some new friends.
+Third:  With the gap year, you can learn a new language or experience a new culture to meet some new friends.

 and you can earn money through gap year,
-then you can buy learning equipment that allows you to study more efficiently..
+so that you can buy learning equipment that allows you to study more efficiently..

 That is all.
 ```